endless-sky/endless-sky/README.md

 ## System Requirements

 Endless Sky has very minimal system requirements, meaning most systems should be able to run the game.
-The most restrictive requirement is likely that your device must support at least OpenGL 3.
+The most restrictive requirement will most likely be the fact that your device must support at least OpenGL 3.

 || Minimum | Recommended |
 |---|----:|----:|